Ph.D. Program

 The Learning Experience

-The student learning experience consists of laboratory rotations, mentored research, a core pharmacology course curriculum, class electives, journal clubs, seminars, and data presentations.
+The student learning experience consists of laboratory rotations, mentored research, a core pharmacology course curriculum, class electives, journal clubs, seminars, and data presentations within the University of Florida's primer research environment.

 Pharmacology Immersion Program

-• Provide hands-on experience with methods commonly used within the multiple disciplines and experimental approaches within pharmacology.
+• Provide hands-on experience with methods commonly used within the discipline pharmacology & therapeutics.

 Message from our Concentration Co-Directors